Daniel Bomberg: Censorship

-Though Bomberg opposed censorship in principle, he had a keen sense of the dangers of printing texts seen as threatening to Christianity.
-Thus, for example, the commentary of Rabbi David Kimchi (Radak) was significantly censored because it contained anti-Christian polemics.
+Though Bomberg opposed censorship in principle, he knew of the controversial potential of printing texts seen as threatening to Christianity.
+Thus, for example, the commentary of Rabbi David Kimchi (Radak) was significantly censored because it contained material that could possibly be seen as offensive by Christians.
 These were published later in a separate book, which Bomberg released in a limited edition.

-Publication of the Babylonian Talmud (1519-23)
+Publication of the Babylonian Talmud (1519–23)

 Probably Bomberg's most impressive accomplishment is his publication of the editio princeps (first printed edition) of the complete Babylonian Talmud, which he completed in under four years.
 Bomberg adopted the format created by Joshua Solomon Soncino, who printed the first individual tractates of the Talmud in 1483, with the Talmud text in the middle of the page and the commentaries of Rashi and Tosfot surrounding it.
 Published with the approval of Pope Leo X, this edition became the standard format, which all later editions have followed.
 The project was overseen by chief editor Rabbi Chiya Meir b.
 David, a rosh yeshiva and dayan (judge) on the Venice rabbinical court.
 In addition to the Rashi and the Tosfot on the page, Bomberg included other commentaries at the back, such as Rabbeinu Asher (Rosh), Maimonides’ commentary on the Mishna and Piskei Tosfot.